× FreshBooks App Logo

 • The total amount paid for the meal

-Be sure to save all your meal receipts so you can track all the relevant information for your tax return.
-You might want to jot down a few notes on the back of your receipt so you remember all the necessary details of the meal.
+Be sure to save all your meal receipts to track all the relevant information for your tax return.
+Jot down a few notes on the back of your receipt so you remember all the necessary details.

-Self-employed workers canā€™t rely on employer-funded retirement savings plans, so as a self-employed person, you can deduct contributions to your retirement plan on your income tax filings.
-If you have a Simplified Employee Pension (SEP) or an Individual Retirement Account (IRA), you can deduct the cost of the contributions, up to the limit set by the IRS.
+Self-employed workers canā€™t rely on employer-funded retirement savings plans, so as a self-employed person, you can make a retirement plan contributions deduction on your income tax filings.
+If you have a Simplified Employee Pension (SEP), SIMPLE, or an Individual Retirement Account (IRA), you can deduct the cost of the contributions, up to the limit set by the IRS.
 Refer to the IRS retirement plan contribution limits for more information.

 If you take out a loan to start or grow your business, you can write off the interest on the loan on your tax return.
-You can also deduct interest that accumulates on your business credit card and any business banking fees.
+You can also deduct the accumulated credit card interest on your business credit card and any business banking fees.
+This deduction is not available for personal interest expenses.

 The cost of any business insurance or professional licenses you need to run your business can be deducted for tax purposes.
-You just have to ensure the insurance or licenses you deduct apply solely to your business.
+Before making any business insurance deduction, ensure the insurance or licenses you deduct apply solely to your business.

 Tax Deductions for Sole Proprietorships